joshuaknipe/Blog/content/blog/why-i-built-this-blog-with-hugo/index.md

 If you're thinking about creating a personal blog or portfolio, I highly recommend giving Hugo a try.
 The process is easier than it seems, and the rewards—both in terms of speed and control—are worth it.

-In my next post, I'll detail how I set up this blog, customised it to my liking, and deployed it for free on Cloudflare Pages.
+In my next post, I'll detail how I set up this blog and deployed it for free on Cloudflare Pages.